-7. I can reflect, evaluate, and provide feedback on my art work and that of other's.

-Ask children to stick photographs of their prints and Georgia O'Keefe paintings and other designs in their sketchbook.
-Ask children to record notes on their feelings about their final pieces - evaluating the strengths and any areas they would like to improve.
-Next children to work in groups to share the images of their sculpture and other art creations and other work that supported it from the previous sessions in their sketchbooks.
-Ask children to take it in turns to discuss their initial ideas, share their thoughts at the time and after making their artwork.
-Ask children to share their development of ideas and the making of their pieces and material choices, colour choices etc with their group reflecting on the process and using evaluative language: I really like the way II wish I had......I still need to work on.....This helped me understand....I am most proud of....The tricky part was... ...Next time I need to......
-Group members should also provide constructive feedback: I really like how you...I think you have managed to Maybe next time you could...
+tricky part wasNext time I need to Group 6.
+I can reflect, evaluate, and provide feedback on 7.
+I can reflect, evaluate, and provide feedback on my members should also provide constructive feedback: I my art work and that of other's. art work and that of other's. really like how youI think you have managed to Ask children to stick photographs of their prints and Ask children to stick photographs of their sculptures and Maybe next time you could Georgia O'Keefe paintings and other designs in their stencil art works and other designs in their sketchbook.
+Ask sketchbook.
+Ask children to record notes on their feelings children to record notes on their feelings about their final about their final pieces - evaluating the strengths and any pieces - evaluating the strengths and any areas they would areas they would like to improve.
+Next children to work in like to improve.
+Next children to work in groups to share the groups to share the images of their sculpture and other art images of their sculpture and other art creations and other creations and other work that supported it from the work that supported it from the previous sessions in their previous sessions in their sketchbooks.
+Ask children to take sketchbooks.
+Ask children to take it in turns to discuss their it in turns to discuss their initial ideas, share their thoughts initial ideas, share their thoughts at the time and after making at the time and after making their artwork.
+Ask children to their artwork.
+Ask children to share their development of share their development of ideas and the making of their ideas and the making of their pieces and material choices, pieces and material choices, colour choices etc with their colour choices etc with their group reflecting on the process group reflecting on the process and using evaluative and using evaluative language: I really like the way II wish language: I really like the way II wish I hadI still I hadI still need to work onThis helped me need to work onThis helped me understandI am most understandI am most proud ofThe tricky part was proud ofThe tricky part wasNext time I need to Next time I need to Group members should also provide Group members should also provide constructive feedback: constructive feedback: I really like how youI think you have I really like how youI think you have managed toMaybe managed toMaybe next time you could next time you could